OUR TEACHING PHILOSOPHY

 "My goal is to make sure people feel welcomed and in a friendly environment, that poses are accessible to everyone (I give lots of alignment ques), private sessions fulfill the individual goals and all students leave with a sense of confidence.
 We practice poses which build strength in our body.
 We sync our breath with the movement to strengthen mindfulness.
 We learn and practice meditation to restore clarity & creativity to our mind.
 We will occasionally laugh.
 Most importantly, we all listen to our body and modify.
 I am always available to share and answer questions after class.
 Here are a few words yoga students shared to describe how a class leaves them feeling: calm, centered, balanced, at peace, strong, stable, healthy, grateful..."

-Kathy is a certified Yoga Alliance instructor with over 1600 hours teaching.
-Practicing yoga for over 25 years, Kathy began while recovering from an injury that caused chronic back and neck pain.
+Kathy is a certified Yoga Alliance instructor with over 2000 hours teaching.
+Practicing yoga for close to 30 years, Kathy began while recovering from an injury that caused chronic back and neck pain.
 Within a short time of including yoga classes in her life, Kathy became pain free and has benefitted from the lasting effects yoga has on her body.
 While practicing yoga consistently Kathy started to notice the community that evolves within yoga classes and loves sharing this common interest with so many.
 Having studied with dozens of teachers over the years, she has grown through their knowledge and passion for yoga.
 Kathy believes incorporating movement, breath and meditation into each yoga class supports the lasting effects of yoga.

 Kathy has spent her adult life juggling family, career and volunteering.
 In addition to teaching and practicing yoga Kathy loves cooking, traveling, volunteering and spending time with family and friends.
 Yoga helps Kathy keep balance in her very active life with 2 teenagers, husband and her many pets.